0xWOLAND/website/src/content/blog/japan-summer.md

 When I told my friends I was going to Tokyo for the summer, they reacted as if I had already returned.
 They were excited for me, sometimes more than I was.
 I remember nodding and accepting their enthusiasm like a gift I don't know where to put.
 I understood it later.
 My body didn’t wait.

-Most people I know come to Japan the way they visit an exhibit or museum -- wide-eyed, temporary, forgiven.
+Most people I know come to Japan the way they visit an exhibit or museum—wide-eyed, temporary, forgiven.
 There is a kind of freedom in that.
 You can be ignorant and call it charm.
 You can misread everything and leave before it has consequences.

 <div style="display: flex; justify-content: center;">
     <img src="/images/life/airbnb.png" alt="airbnb image" style="width: 50%; height: auto;" />